ans-max/spaceportal/README.md

 The code needs a the certs and settings.json to be mapped to the root dir of the app

+API_KEY can be recived free from nasa "https://api.nasa.gov/"

 format for settings.json